-The CAA established an administrative and a judicial dispute resolution program for the settling of disputes under most workplace rights laws.
+The CAA established an administrative dispute resolution program to resolve disputes under most workplace rights laws.

-- Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims. - A claim alleging violations of the CAA must be filed with the OCWR within 180 days of the alleged violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue a non-judicial administrative hearing process with the OCWR or file a civil suit in federal court.
-Some advantages of using the OCWR's administrative hearing process, as compared to filing a civil suit, are that it offers faster resolution, greater confidentiality, fewer evidentiary restrictions, and lower expenses than court proceedings, while still offering an independent review of the claim and affording the same remedies that a court can provide. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
+- Confidential advising is available at no cost to covered employees seeking information, guidance, and assistance with drafting claims. - A claim alleging violations of the CAA must be filed with the OCWR within 180 days of the alleged violation. - If a claim passes a preliminary review by a hearing officer, an employee may either pursue an administrative hearing process with the OCWR or file a civil suit in federal court. - The OCWR's administrative hearing process offers some advantages to pursuing a civil suit.
+The OCWR offers faster resolution, greater confidentiality, fewer evidentiary restrictions, and lower expenses than court proceedings.
+In addition, the OCWR offers an independent review of the claim and affords the same remedies that a court can provide. - If a claim does not pass the preliminary review, an employee may still file a case in federal district court.
 Mediation is available upon request and agreement of the parties. - At any time during the ADR process employees may designate, at their own expense, an attorney or other representative to represent them in the matter.